Isaac Stearns

+Emigration

 The Arbella arrived in Salem, Massachusetts, on June 12, 1630, but the passengers disliked the location as a place for a permanent settlement, so they proceeded to Charlestown and were among the first settlers of Watertown, near Mount Auburn, Massachusetts.
 Stearns was declared a freeman on May 18, 1631; he was elected to the area's Board of selectmen several years later.
 In 1647, Stearns was appointed by the community's selectmen to plan a bridge over the Charles River.
 This is the first mention of a bridge over the Charles River at Watertown.

+Descendants

 Isaac was accompanied on the Arbella by a brother, Shubael Stearns, who died, leaving his children to Isaac's care, but the records are unclear which children belonged to whom.
 Isaac is thought to be the first American ancestor of the Massachusetts Stearns.
 Every attempt to trace the Stearns lineage in the United States has led back to him, or to Charles or Nathaniel Stearns, men believed to have either been Isaac's brothers or nephews.
 Notable descendants of Isaac Stearns include Richard Nixon and T. S. Eliot.

+Death

 Isaac Stearns died on June 19, 1671.
 The appraisal of his estate suggests he was relatively wealthy; it included fourteen parcels of land, amounting to 467 acre, with a significant quantity of stock and farming utensils, provisions, and household goods.